 Consistent with the approach adopted in prior recent filings, the PCRB has continued to state medical loss experience on a post-Act 44 basis.
-While the PCRB's analysis of medical loss experience suggests that the favorable effects of Act 44 of 1993 on workers compensation
+While the PCRB's analysis of medical loss experience suggests that the favorable effects of Act 44 of 1993 on workers compensation medical costs in Pennsylvania remain substantially in place, this approach precludes a separate analysis of the direct effects of that important legislation on current and prospective loss cost levels.

 While certain specific provisions of the Workers Compensation Act and supporting administrative system are specific to medical benefits instead of indemnity benefits, medical losses are generally subject to influence by the same system considerations as enumerated above for indemnity losses.
-The PCRB's most recent evaluation of medical loss experience shows a very small increase in loss cost levels from those contemplated in the April 1, 2003 filing, resulting in an incremental increase in the overall loss cost indication of approximately 0.14 points.
+The PCRB's most recent evaluation of medical loss experience shows a very small decrease in loss cost levels from those contemplated in the April 1, 2004 filing, resulting in an incremental reduction in the overall loss cost indication of approximately 0.49 points.

-Changes in Indemnity Trend Rate and Period from Provisions in Approved April 1, 2003 Loss Costs
+Changes in Indemnity Trend Rate and Period from Provisions in Approved April 1, 2004 Loss Costs

-In the April 1, 2003 Loss Cost Filing the PCRB's trend provisions were based upon separate analyses of claim frequency and claim severity experience for the Pennsylvania workers compensation system.
+In the April 1, 2004 Loss Cost Filing the PCRB's trend provisions were based upon separate analyses of claim frequency and claim severity experience for the Pennsylvania workers compensation system.

-Based on available data from internal sources, the PCRB had established loss ratio trends that projected observed claim frequency trends through January 1, 2001.
-The April 1, 2003 filing then anticipated that further improvement in claim frequency would continue at an annual trend rate of -6.3 percent, based on observed claim frequency trend over the policy year period 1996-2000 inclusive.
+Based on available data from internal sources, the PCRB had established loss ratio trends that projected observed claim frequency trends through January 1, 2002.
+The April 1, 2004 filing then anticipated that further improvement in claim frequency would continue at an annual trend rate of -6.0 percent, based on observed claim frequency trend over the policy year period 1996-2001 inclusive.

 For this filing, the PCRB has updated the available information from internal sources pertaining to claim frequency that was used in previous filings and has applied the most recent available data to its trend analysis.
-Consistent with the collective indications of this supporting information, the PCRB has selected an annual claim frequency trend of -6.0 percent, based on observed claim frequency trend over the policy year period 1996-2001 inclusive.
+Consistent with the collective indications of this supporting information, the PCRB has selected an annual claim frequency trend of -6.2 percent, based on observed claim frequency trend over the policy year period 1996-2002 inclusive.

 Components of trend other than claim frequency, collectively referred to herein as "severity trend" for sake of brevity, have been reviewed using commonly accepted and applied trend models applied to the PCRB's estimated ultimate on-level loss ratios, adjusted for effects of previous changes in claim frequency.
-Testing done by the PCRB in regard to this trend analysis indicates that results are improved by virtue of the separation of trend into frequency and severity components instead of treating loss ratios alone.
+Testing done by the PCRB in regard to this trend analysis indicates that goodness-of-fit and predictive accuracy results are improved by virtue of the separation of trend into frequency and severity components instead of treating loss ratios alone.

-The trend models thus produced show indemnity severity trends, which increased sharply upward in the April 1, 2003 filing to reach a level of +8.1 percent per year, are again higher but by a nominal amount to an annual rate of approximately +8.2 percent.
+The trend models thus produced show indemnity severity trends, which had increased sharply in the April 1, 2003 filing to reach a level of +8.1 percent per year and then risen nominally to +8.2 percent last year, are now slightly lower and again show an annual rate of change of approximately +8.1 percent.

-On balance, the selected continuation of favorable claim frequency trend and the increasing indemnity claim severity trend applied in this filing to the mid-point of the proposed schedule of loss costs add approximately 1.25 points to the proposed change in loss costs from those approved effective April 1, 2003.
+On balance, the selected continuation of favorable claim frequency trend and the revised indemnity claim severity trend, applied in this filing to the mid-point of the proposed schedule of loss costs, account for approximately 0.64 points to the proposed reduction in loss costs from those approved effective April 1, 2004

-Changes in Medical Trend Rate and Period from Provisions in Approved April 1, 2003 Loss Costs
+Changes in Medical Trend Rate and Period from Provisions in Approved April 1, 2004 Loss Costs